 This 'Rocky Road through Holy Week' recipe is a great way to explore the events of Holy Week with children of all ages.
 Each ingredient relates to a key event in the Easter story, & combined together they create a tasty treat to share.
 It's also a fun way to help children sequence the events of the Easter Story.

-For our recipe we used:
+For our recipe you'll need:

-1 Drop of orange oil / flavouring
+1 Drop of orange extract

 2 Handfuls of raisins

 4 100g Bars of milk chocolate